-Net Loss.
-Net loss was \$27.2 million in the quarter ended January 30, 2021 compared to a Net loss of \$5.7 million in the prior year quarter.
-Adjusted net income, which excludes the Restructuring plan activities, the subsidy received from the Canadian Government under the COVID-19 Economic Response Plan, the impairment of property and equipment and right-of-use assets, and the recovery for uncertain tax positions amounted to \$4.0 million compared to \$3.5 million in the prior year quarter.
-This \$0.5 million improvement is driven by the same reasons mentioned above in "Results from operating activities".
+Net income (loss).
+Net income was \$1.3 million in the quarter ended January 29, 2022, compared to a Net loss of \$27.2 million in the prior year quarter.
+Adjusted net income, which excludes the Restructuring Plan activities, net, the wage and rent subsidies received from the Canadian government under the COVID-19 Economic Response Plan, non-recurring software implementation costs and recovery of income taxes amounted to \$1.9 million compared to \$4.0 million in the prior year quarter.

-Fully Diluted Net Loss per Share.
-Fully diluted net loss per common share was \$1.00 compared to a net loss of \$0.21 in the fourth quarter of Fiscal 2019.
-Adjusted fully diluted net income per common share, which is Adjusted net income on a fully-diluted weighted average shares outstanding basis, was \$0.15 per share compared to \$0.13 per share in the same quarter of prior year.
+Fully diluted net income (loss) per share.
+Fully diluted net income per common share was \$0.05 compared to a fully diluted net loss of \$1.00 in the prior year quarter.
+Adjusted fully diluted net income per common share, which is Adjusted net income on a fully diluted weighted average shares outstanding basis, was \$0.07 compared to \$0.15 in the prior year quarter.

-Cash on Hand.
-At the end of the fourth quarter of Fiscal 2020, the Company had cash amounting to \$30.2 million.
+Cash on hand.
+At the end of the fourth quarter of Fiscal 2021, the Company had cash amounting to \$25.1 million.
 Our cash position enables us to execute our strategy and invest further in funding working capital, transformative technology improvements and related infrastructure.
-Upon creditor acceptance of a Plan of Arrangement and ratification by the Court, we will have to fund the payment of this settlement amount from cash on hand as the Company does not have any credit facilities.